John Desborough: Life

 The new military government, however, rested on no solid foundation, and its leaders quickly found themselves without any influence.
 Desborough himself became an object of ridicule, his regiment even revolted against him, and on the return of the Rump he was ordered to quit London.
 At the Restoration he was excluded from the 1660 Indemnity and Oblivion Act but not included in the clause of pains and penalties extending to life and goods, being therefore only incapacitated from public employment.
 Soon afterwards he was arrested on suspicion of conspiring to kill the king and queen, but was quickly liberated.
 Subsequently, he escaped to the Netherlands, where he engaged in republican intrigues.
 Accordingly, he was ordered home, in April 1666, on pain of incurring the charge of treason, and obeying was imprisoned in the Tower of London until February 1667, when he was examined before the council and set free.

 Desborough died in 1680.
 By his first wife, Cromwell's sister, he had one daughter and seven sons; he married a second wife in April 1658 whose name is unrecorded.
-Desborough was a good soldier and nothing more; and his only conception of government was by force and by the army.
-His rough person and manners are the constant theme of ridicule in the royalist ballads, and he is caricatured by Samuel Butler in Hudibras and in the Parable of the Lion and the Fox.
+He was summed up in the 1911 Encyclopædia Britannica as "a good soldier and nothing more; and his only conception of government was by force and by the army.
+His rough person and manners are the constant theme of ridicule in the royalist ballads, and he is caricatured by Samuel Butler in Hudibras and in the Parable of the Lion and the Fox."